yuxuanzhuang/batter/docs/cookbook/results_folder.rst

 ``Results/rbfe_network.html``
    Copy of the planned RBFE network dashboard from ``executions/<run_id>/artifacts/config/rbfe_network.html``.
-The dashboard is generated during ``prepare_rbfe`` and includes the prepared atom-mapping images when drawing succeeds.
+The dashboard is generated during ``prepare_rbfe`` and includes pan/zoom controls, clickable ligand and edge notes, collapsed reverse-direction edges, prepared atom-mapping images when drawing succeeds, and selectable edge coloring by graph redundancy or available mapping metrics.

 ``Results/mapping.*``
    Atom-mapping artifacts copied into the transformation setup directory from